Tarot Ethics - 13 Prompts to Consider for Your Practice

 What am I currently doing to enhance or refine my skills?

-And again, the point of all of this isn’t to tell anyone else how to run their business or practice.
+And again, the point of all of this isn’t to tell anyone else how to run their practice.
 It’s to provide some things to consider so that however you choose to proceed, you have a clear idea as to why you’ve chosen that.